 You’re like a superhero of the accounting world.
 Your level of proficiency and expertise is almost unparalleled and widely recognized.
 You’re in an elite group of professionals that many look up to and admire for a proven ability to succeed and stand above the rest.
 Inspired yet?!

 There are plenty of amazing accountants out there in the work force.
 To stand out these days is harder and harder.
 Potential employers, as well as current employers, will be impressed by those accountants who’ve successfully become a CPA.
-In fact, the percentage of CFOs in the workplace with the highly-respected, 3-letter CPA designation grown from 29% to 45% since 2002!

-Companies large and small are fully aware of the commitment necessary to earn the CPA license.
+They’re fully aware of the commitment necessary to earn the CPA license.
 Higher ups will look for this, especially when considering promotions.
 Many of the leaders of the accounting industry are licensed CPAs.
 It truly does raise you head and shoulders above other accountants.

 The global economy continues to grow and become ever more connected.
 Globalization offers Certified Public Accountants more opportunity than regular accountants to work all over the world.
 Highly prized for their ethical integrity and understanding of International Financial Reporting Standards, CPAs are sought out internationally by large and small companies alike.
 The experience you’ll gain as a CPA abroad is also invaluable should you return to the good ol’ US of A to settle down.
 It’s an opportunity that can quite literally show you the world.